strivn/homomorphic-ml-project/README.md

 # Homomorphic Encryption for Privacy Preserving ML

 ## Overview
-This project demonstrates the application of homomorphic encryption in deep learning using PyTorch, Concrete ML (by Zama), and TenSEAL (by OpenMined).
-It implements a convolutional neural network architecture that works with both plaintext data and homomorphically encrypted data for privacy-preserving machine learning.
+This project experiments with the use of homomorphic encryption (HE) in machine learning to enable privacy-preserving machine learning (specifically with MLP and CNN).
+Homomorphic encryption unlocks the ability to perform computations on encrypted data without decryption, and one example of this is enabling organizations use cloud services without providing any plain data.
+This became our motivation to explore homomorphic encryption in this project.

+We use three key libraries for the experiments:

+- PyTorch: For building standard neural network models
+- Concrete ML (by Zama): For compiling PyTorch models to FHE-compatible versions
+- TenSEAL (by OpenMined): For encrypted tensor operations and neural networks

+Homomorphic encryption allows computations to be performed directly on encrypted data without decryption, enabling privacy-preserving inference where sensitive data remains protected throughout the entire process.
-This project is completed as part of coursework for **95-878 Engineering Privacy in Software**.
+This project is completed as part of coursework for 95-878 Engineering Privacy in Software.

 ## Main Notebooks
-- [PoC_Revised](0-poc_revised.ipynb): initial testing with very simple neural network
+- [PoC_Revised](0-poc_revised.ipynb): Initial testing with very simple MLP
+- [AdultIncomeMLP](1-PathMNIST.ipynb): Tenseal and Concrete PTQ experiment with MLP on Adult Income dataset
+- [MNISTPtq](2-PathMNIST.ipynb): Concrete PTQ experiment with MLP on MNIST
+- [MNISTQat](2-PathMNIST.ipynb): Concrete QAT experiment with MLP on MNIST
-- [PathMNIST](1-PathMNIST.ipynb): testing with PathMNIST dataset with simple convolutional network
+- [PathMNIST](3-PathMNIST.ipynb): Concrete PTQ experiment with CNN on PathMNIST

 ## Repository Structure

-- `.data/`
-- `archived/`
+- `archived/`         # Previous versions and experiments
+- `checkpoints/`      # Model checkpoints
+- `papers/`           # Reference papers and documentation
-- `tutorials/`: relevant tutorials from OpenMined and Zama
+- `tutorials/`        # Tutorials from OpenMined and Zama
-- `utils/`
+- `utils/`            # Utility functions and helper modules
+- `requirements.txt`  # Python dependencies
+- `README.md `        # Project documentation

 ## Quick Start